simvue-io/docs/docs/examples/openfoam.md

         pip3 install simvue
     ```

-Copy one of the tutorials into the current directory, e.g.
+Copy one of the tutorials into an appropriate directory, e.g.
 ```
 cp -r /opt/openfoam10/tutorials/incompressible/pimpleFoam/laminar/movingCone .
 cd movingCone